hackberrydev/middleman-website/source/alas-schedule-tasks.html.md

 If you don't use `--insert-days`, you need to insert empty days manually or in some other way before running `--schedule-tasks`.

+## Missed Scheduled Tasks

+If you don't run Alas every day, it's possible to miss scheduling a task.
+If a task scheduling is missed, the task will be scheduled the next time you execute `--schedule-tasks`.

+Missed tasks are marked.
+For example `- Review logs (missed on 2022-09-05)`.